EternityForest/EmberOS/README.md

 ### Firewalling

 EmberOS uses firewalld.

+#### The Public Zone(Dofferent than the defaults!)
 The ranges used by Yggdrasil and CJDNS are mapped to the public zone which blocks almost everything incoming, including SSH(Some other setups default to allowing SSH, we don't, because raspbian has a default password).

  Everything else is trusted by default.

 #### Opening a port:
  firewall-cmd --permanent --zone=public --add-port=80/tcp

-#### Offline Wiki Content
+### Offline Wiki Content
 Put any .zim files in a subfolder of /sketch/share/wikis/(One per subfolder).

 You can then activate wikioffline@SUBFOLDER:PORT.service to serve that wiki on all IPv4 addresses.

 The arch linux wiki will be included in the folder archlinux, so as to facilitate debugging when there is no internet connection.

+This is provided by a small wrapper around ZIMPly.

+You can also temporarily start the wiki server with `wikioffline SUBFOLDER PORT`

+### Mesh Networks
+In `/sketch/config/autostart/`, enable yggdrasil.service.

+To configure it, see `/sketch/config.private/yggdrasil.conf`, which is mapped to the usual `/etc/yggdrasil.conf` file.
+A sane default is provided with a generated unique private key.

+You may then want to set up a NetworkManager file to use ad-hoc networking.
+Be sure to set the firewalld zone to `public`, or else  ensure that you are not running anything private(Like ssh with weak passwords!!!)

 ### Configuring Audio